top of page

 In a general sense, the scale looks something like this:

 A->R 1-1.9 No experience necessary.
 While oversight is provided, participants should be age appropriate.
-Includes most seminars, craft, and shop classes
+Includes most seminars and some simple crafts.

 A->R 2-2.9 Will include mild physical activity with proper instruction, but be prepared for whatever conditions may exist.
-A classic example here would be a guided hike of sorts.
+A classic example here would be a guided hike of sorts or a shop class that utilized power tools.

 A-R 3-3.9 Moderate to extreme physical exertion, perhaps needing some prior knowledge or experience, but there will generally be support at any stage of the event.
 An example could be an overnight paddling trip or x-c ski trek.